How Wholesalers Use YCharts to Help Identify Tax Loss Harvesting Opportunities

 Given the market’s resurgent performance, advisors might view this as an opportune moment to adopt a more nuanced approach to tax-loss harvesting.
 Even in prosperous times, there may be select underperforming assets, and realizing these losses can provide a valuable tax offset.
 This represents an opportune moment for wholesalers to actively engage with new prospects and their existing advisor-clients, proposing innovative approaches to maximizing profits and fostering wealth growth in a favorable market environment.

-For review, tax-loss harvesting is the practice of selling certain securities at a loss with the goal of offsetting a portfolio’s capital gains to limit an investor’s tax liability.
+Tax-loss harvesting is the practice of selling certain securities at a loss with the goal of offsetting a portfolio’s capital gains to limit an investor’s tax liability.
 The kicker here is that excess losses not utilized during that year can be carried forward indefinitely to further reduce tax liabilities on any gains in future years.
 For this reason, advisors are incentivized to sell funds that will fetch hefty losses during market downturns.
 That’s when wholesalers come into play—to provide their advisors with replacement options to fill that holdings gap.

-Below, we’ll walk through two tax-loss harvesting workflows that wholesalers can use.
+Below are two tax-loss harvesting workflows that wholesalers can use.
 Both will highlight the most valuable YCharts features for each step in the process.

 Identify Fund Replacement Opportunities

 Objective: Identify funds that could potentially be tax-loss harvesting candidates for advisors holding them, while ensuring that any proposed replacement funds will provide exposure coverage for the advisor’s portfolios.

 Starting in the Fund Screener, add filters to narrow the universe of funds and create a targeted list of securities you could replace.